 \section{Conclusions}

 We presented \ourmethod{}, a data-driven alternative to handcrafted spatial losses for test-time steering of text-to-image diffusion models.
-By training a lightweight classifier to decode spatial relationships directly from cross-attention maps and deploying it as a learned loss function, we achieve substantial improvements in spatial accuracy across multiple models without any fine-tuning.
-A key advantage of our approach is that it preserves the model's full capabilities by applying steering only when spatial relations are needed, avoiding the performance degradation often seen with fine-tuning methods.
-While test-time optimization does increase inference time, this selective application ensures that the model's general generative abilities remain intact for prompts without spatial constraints.
-This cost enables applications requiring high spatial accuracy—including generating multiple relations data.
-Our work demonstrates that learning from the model's own internal representations can be more effective than handcrafted objectives, opening new directions for improving text-to-image alignment.
+By training a lightweight classifier to decode spatial relationships from cross-attention maps and using it as a learned loss, we achieve substantial spatial accuracy improvements across multiple models without fine-tuning.
+A key advantage of our approach is that it preserves the model's full capabilities by applying steering only when needed, avoiding the performance degradation often seen with fine-tuning methods.
+While test-time optimization increases inference time, this selective application ensures that the model's general generative abilities remain intact for prompts without spatial constraints.
+This cost enables applications requiring high spatial accuracy - including generation of multiple relations data.
+Our work demonstrates that learning from the model's internal representations surpasses handcrafted objectives, opening new directions for improving text-to-image alignment.